 My Lawman series is going well.
 Even though 75% of it is based on real people, real places, and real events, the challenge is keeping it straight.

 One way I keep the characters straight is I wrote an autobiography of each (it can be added to of course).
-I built a form that tells me their name, spouses name, approximate age, some physical characteristics, education, and etc..
-Of course children are mentioned.
-I even keep track of how they talk, phrases they habitually use, they’re favorite foods and drinks, and the weapons they carry.
+I built a form that tells me their name, spouse’s name, approximate age, some physical characteristics, education, etc. Of course children are mentioned.
+I even keep track of how they talk, phrases they habitually use, their favorite foods and drinks, and the weapons they carry.

-Another thing I keep track of is Military Service if any.
-I record down into their information such as what branch they served in (In case you’re wondering, I made Pam a Marine, and she’d been an MP in the Corps).
-I mention the rank they got out with, where they served, and in most cases, even units.
+Another thing I keep track of is military service if any.
+I record down into their information such as what branch they served in.
+(In case you’re wondering, I made Pam a Marine, and she’d been an MP in the Corps.)
+I mention the rank they mustered out with, where they served, and in most cases, even units.
 This helps me build up a picture of how they think, their strengths and weaknesses, and helps to build a real character since I’ve done my homework on them.

 Another example is RJ.
 I mention he’s an out of work teacher.
-It’s a passion of his, but it seems fate has dictated that he wears the badge for a while.
+It’s a passion of his, but it seems fate has dictated that he wear the badge for a while.
 He’s also friends with Pam.
-While neither will admit they’re dating, or anything more than friends, theirs an attraction and ties there beyond being friends.
+While neither will admit they’re dating, or anything more than friends, there’s an attraction and ties there beyond being friends.

 Something I established for both is their religious backgrounds.
 RJ is a staunch Catholic.
 Pam is a staunch Mormon.
 The question becomes is that enough to keep them apart.

 Part of the research is talking with couples from mixed faith backgrounds.
-How does it work for them.
-What issues get’s generated and how do they overcome them.
-How about when children are tossed into the mix.
+How does it work for them?
+What issues get generated and how do they overcome them?
+How about when children are tossed into the mix?

 Changes need to be logically explained.
-Will’s weapon of choice to the Colt 1911.
-It’s chambered in .45 ACP.
+Will Diaz’s weapon of choice is the Colt 1911, chambered in .45 ACP.
 It’s a good, effective weapon.
-The problem is, it has some issues as far as a Law Enforcement weapon is concerned.
+The problem is, it has some issues as far as a law enforcement weapon is concerned.
 First, he has to keep a round in the chamber at all times.
 This means the thumb safety has to be engaged.
 He’s taught himself to draw and as part of the process to flip the safety off.

-The biggest problem for Will is he’sthe only one in six counties that carries that weapon.
+The biggest problem for Will is he’s the only one in six counties that carries that weapon.
 If he were to be in a situation where he was running low on Ammo, he couldn’t get a magazine from another officer, or even just take their bullets and use them.
-Everyone else carries 9mm’s or .357s, and he doesn’t.
+Everyone else carries 9mms or .357s.

 He knows he’s going to have change weapons, and he says so often.
 Dead Friends will be the last mission with the 1911 for him.
-In Family Secrets, he’ll move over to the 9mm, but not before he goes through the whole think in his mind why he should.
+In Family Secrets, he’ll move over to the 9mm, but not before he goes through the whole thing in his mind about why he should.